-At August 31, 2008, we had contractual obligations requiring annual payments as follows: (Amounts in 000's)
+At November 30, 2008, we had contractual obligations requiring annual payments as follows:

-Less tha n 1
+Less than

-y ear 1-3 years Total
+1 year 1-3 years Total

-Operating leases 1 145 250 395
+Operating leases 146 213 359

-Convertible Debenture 1 - 15,000 15,000
+Convertible Debenture 1 15,000 - 15,000

-Total 1 145 15,250 15,395
+Total 15,146 213 15,359

-1 The convertible debentures as described above may be converted into common shares of Lorus at a conversion price of \$1.00.
+1The convertible debentures as described above may be converted into common shares of Lorus at a conversion price of \$1.00 per share.
 In the event that the holder does not convert the debentures, Lorus has an obligation to repay the \$15.0 million in cash.
 The amounts above excludes interest expense which is payable monthly by issuance of commons shares which is calculated at a rate of prime plus 1% on the outstanding balance.
-The convertible debentures will fall into the "less than 1 year" category effective October 6, 2008.
+The convertible debentures are due on October 6, 2009.

 In addition, the Company is party to certain licensing agreements that require the Company to pay a proportion of any fees that the Company may receive from future revenues or milestone payments.
-As of August 31, 2008 no amounts are owing and the amount of future fees is not determinable.
+As of November 30, 2008 no amounts have been received by the Company relating to these licensing agreements and therefore, no amounts are owing and the amount of future fees is not determinable.